zentralwerkstatt/we1s-embed/README.md

 # Word embedding experiments on the WE1S corpus

+Below, I describe the experiments performed on the WE1S corpus to date that relate to word embeddings and outline potential future research directions.
+Relevant code is linked in each paragraph.

 ## Word embeddings for restricted access corpora

 *Fabian Offert, Teddy Roland, Devin Cornell, Summer 2018*